Tricholand

 Trichocereus in Pots: Tips for Successful Cultivation in Small Spaces

-Choosing the Right Trichocereus
+Selecting the Right Trichocereus for Pot Cultivation

-Characteristics of Trichocereus Pachanoi
+Characteristics of Trichocereus pachanoi

-Preparing the Pot
+Preparing the Pot for Trichocereus Cultivation

 Choosing the Pot